Can you feel that?

 Say to yourself, “I acknowledge that I am nervous about the board results.
 I don’t know if I shall be able to get high marks in board exams.
 And I also know there’s nothing I can do about it.”

 Keep your eyes closed and be a witness to how you feel.
-You may feel anything from doubt to fear to insecurity.
+You may feel anything from doubt to fear of insecurity.

 Whatever the feeling, experience it totally.
 Surrender.